NIA arrests Laskhar’s fund raiser

 NIA charges two for trying to damage India’s monetary stability

-The funds according to the NIA were used to carry out terror related activities.
+The funds according to the NIA were used to carry out terror-related activities.
 The money was used to carry out a reconnaissance of various places, recruit terrorists and also identify soft targets such as foreign nationals and tourists.